apache/causeway-site/content/contributors/recreating-an-archetype.md

 <pre>
 mvn archetype:create-from-project
-groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -v 1.2.3
+groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n quickstart -v 1.2.3
 </pre>

+where:
+* `quickstart` is the name of the source application, and
-where `1.2.3` is the version of isis core that is to be the parent of the generated archetype.
+* `1.2.3` is the version of isis core that is to be the parent of the generated archetype.

 ### Test the archetype